Skip to content

 The Seal Sanctuary

-The Cornish Seal Sanctuary is set in the picturesque Helford Estuary, by the beautiful village of Gweek, in Cornwall.
+The Cornish Seal Sanctuary is set on the tidal Helford Estuary, by the village of Gweek, in Cornwall.
 The Sanctuary is a busy rescue center and also has resident Grey Seals, Common Seals, Patagonian & Californian Sea Lions, Penguins, Otters, Goats, Sheep and Ponies.
 Each season, the sanctuary rehabilitates over 70 seal pups that have been rescued for various reasons, from malnourishment to being separated from their mom.

 In addition to a specifically constructed hospital, the Sanctuary now features rehabilitation, convalescent, and resident pools as well as nursery pools.
 You may see the various kinds of rescued seals and see their feeding.
 Make sure to verify before you go because there are exhibitions happening during specific times.
 You may even bring your dog along on your day at the seal sanctuary because the facility welcomes well-behaved canines.
 In addition to doing amazing work, the sanctuary is a great place to take the kids.